IBM-Cloud/slack-chatbot-database-watson/README.md

+**Note:**
+An older code version along with the related instructions is kept in the [branch v1_upto_2019_04](https://github.com/IBM-Cloud/slack-chatbot-database-watson/tree/v1_upto_2019_04).

-# Build a database-driven Slackbot with IBM Watson™ Assistant (Conversation)
+# Build a database-driven Slackbot with IBM Watson™ Assistant

 Code to build a Slackbot to create and search Db2 database entries for events and conferences.
-The Slackbot is backed by the IBM Watson Assistant (Conversation) service.
-We integrate Slack and Assistant using the [Botkit middleware](https://github.com/watson-developer-cloud/botkit-middleware).
+The Slackbot is backed by the IBM Watson Assistant service.
 As an alternative, an IBM Cloud Databases for PostgreSQL database can be used instead of Db2.
 The related files have an additional `.pg.` in their name.

 The tutorial with detailed step-by-step instructions is available at https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-slack-chatbot-database-watson#slack-chatbot-database-watson.
 The tutorial is part of the [IBM Cloud tutorials](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-tutorials#tutorials)